esyede/rakit/packages/docs/data/strings.md

 ### Str::limit()

-This method truncates the string to the specified length:
+Truncates the string to the specified length:

 ```php
 $truncated = Str::limit('The quick brown fox jumps over the lazy dog', 20);